Alexandria, Indiana: Government

 The city council consists of seven members.
 Five members are elected from individual districts, and two are elected at large.
 The city is governed by a "strong" mayor system that appoints two council members and/or city residents to serve at the mayor's pleasure on the board of public works and safety.
 The chief financial officer is the clerk-treasurer.
-The clerk-treasure and mayor are full-time elected officials.
+The clerk-treasurer and mayor are full-time elected officials.

 Transportation

 Airport

 Alexandria Airport is a public use airport located 3 mi southeast of the central business district of Alexandria.

 Education

-Alexandria Community School Corporation operates public schools.
+It is in the Alexandria Community School Corporation.

 The town has a lending library, the Alexandria-Monroe Public Library.